 Write a book, or publish an audio CD

-Its pretty easy to self publish a book or create an audio cd these days.
+Self publishing a book or creating an audio CD these days is pretty easy.
+These two will not only cement your reputation as an expert in your field, but can also be used as a very effective physical therapy marketing tool.
 Don’t assume its daunting, because it’s not.
 It takes less than an hour to create a powerful audio CD and this information can easily be transcribed and become a book.
 Create 50-60 pages of content, hire a professional editor to tweak out errors, add some pictures, increase the font size of the text and you have a respectable, 90-100 page book.
 The media loves authors.
 My book got me massive publicity on radio and TV within days of launch.

 Position yourself as a leader by connecting with local health professionals